Which Type of Barricade Do I Need? A User’s GuideArticle published on Jul 30, 2018

-On the freeway blocking an exit ramp under construction, at a concert keeping a performer away from their screaming fans, creating a streetside barrier at your school drop-off zone: barricades are everywhere and anywhere a large crowd or traffic needs to be controlled.
+On the freeway blocking an exit ramp under construction, at a concert keeping a performer away from their screaming fans, or creating a streetside barrier at your school drop-off zone: barricades are everywhere, and anywhere a large crowd or traffic needs to be controlled.

-In fact, we’re so used to seeing barricades that in most cases businesses don’t even need crowd control signs to tell people what to do.
-Drivers instinctively know to slow down when they see a string of traffic barrels on the highway, and parade spectators or pedestrians know not to jump metal police barricades.
+In fact, we’re so used to seeing barricades that, in most cases, businesses don’t even need traffic signs to tell people what to do.
+Drivers instinctively know to slow down when they see a string of traffic barrels on the highway, and parade spectators or pedestrians know not to jump metal barricades.

 By familiarizing yourself with all the different types of crowd control barricades that are available, you will be able to figure out which barricades work best for a particular situation and make smart decisions about the equipment your business or organization needs to run smoothly and effectively.